-The AVERAGEIFS Function is a Statistical function that calculates the average of all numbers in a given range of cells based on multiple criteria.
+The AVERAGEIFS Function is an Excel Statistical function that calculates the average of all numbers in a given range of cells, based on multiple criteria.
 The function was introduced in Excel 2007.
 This guide will demonstrate how to calculate the average with multiple criteria in Excel.

 The AVERAGEIFS function includes the following arguments:

-- Average_range (required argument) – It is one or more cells that we wish to average.
+Average_range (required argument) – This is one or more cells that we wish to average.
 The argument includes numbers or names, arrays, or references that contain numbers.

 How to use the AVERAGEIFS Function in Excel?

 To understand the uses of this function, let’s consider a few examples of how to calculate the average with multiple criteria:

 Let’s assume we wish to know the average telephone expenses for the North region that are greater than 100.
 We are given a list of expenses in column A and the amounts in column B. The formula to be used is below: